Hue-Jhan/Multi-Weather-Api/README.md

 # Multi Weather Api
-Spring boot framework API that compares multiple Weather APIs/scrapers to deliver the best possible forecast, and shows daily/hourly data from each API.
+Rest Api made using Spring boot framework that compares multiple Weather APIs/scrapers to deliver the best possible forecast for a given location, and shows daily/hourly data from each API.

+In the image below is an example of a simple request for the weather forecast of Rome for the next few days.

 # ⚙ How to run